Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 3.4 Communication interface requirements

-The tool will use embeded forms in the front end to send information to and from de database through the back end.
+The tool will use embeded forms in the front end to gather and send information to and from de database through the back end.
 This applies for the CRUD opperations for the blips.

 ## 4. Non-functional Requirements